severalnines/docs/user-guide/mysql/nodes.rst

 * **Shutdown Node**
 	- Stops the database instance on this node.
 This is not a system shut down.

+* **Restart Node**
+	- Stops and starts the database instance on this node.
+This is not a system reboot.

 * **Reboot Host**
 	- Initiates a system reboot on this host.